REIO7200/FishyRealtime/FishyRealtime/MatchmakingAPI.md

 This is the name of the room, if empty a random name will be generated, the name will be something like Room (Random number between 0 and 999)

 #### bool isPublic
-Set it to false if you want the room to be listed with GetRoomList() and can be joined with JoinRandomRoom(), the room can stil be joined with JoinRoom()
+Set it to false if you to prevent the room being listed with GetRoomList() and joined with JoinRandomRoom(), the room can stil be joined with JoinRoom()

 #### bool open
 Set it to false to prevent clients from joining